PeterDrake/liber_pythonis/level_iii/markdown/comprehension.md

     ```python
     [2 for letter in 'hello']
     ```
+1. Define a function that takes a list of numbers and returns a list of the negatives of those numbers.
 1. Define a function that takes a list of numbers and returns a list of the absolute values of those numbers.
 1. Define a function that takes a list of numbers and returns a list of only those numbers greater than 10.
 1. Define a function that takes a list of strings.
 It should return a list of some of those strings.
 Specifically,